moj-analytical-services/splink/README.md

 #### Backend Specific Installs

-From Splink v3.9.7, you can now install the required packages for a specific splink backend by adding the `[<version>]` to the end of your `pip install`.
+From Splink v3.9.7, you can now install the required packages for a specific splink backend by adding the `[<backend>]` to the end of your `pip install`.

 <details>
 <summary>The following backends are supported:</summary>